paapaabdullahm/rsync-inotify-watch/README.md

 $ ls -la /media/storage1/Test
 ```

-### Create a cron job in `/etc/crontab` and have it run every time your machine reboots
+### Create a cron job in `/etc/crontab` and have it run every time your system reboots

 ```shell
 $ sudo vim /etc/crontab